mika-s/RandomPerson/RandomPersonLib/Readme.md

 The male string is the first argument to `Format` and the female string is the second argument.

+You can also change the birthdate values to a given date format:

+- #{BirthDate(ddMMyy)}

+The datetime formats are the same as in the official Microsoft [documentation](https://docs.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings).

 *Example 1:*

 `outputString = "First name: #{FirstName}\nLast name: #{LastName}"`